Sunday, 5 February 2012

 "And you'll probably crash land."

-"I think I just did." and feeling deflated after hearing that, I let my arms drop.
+"I think I just did." and feeling deflated after hearing that, I dropped my arms.

 "Think about it."
 Martha urged, her concern obvious "Really you should for your own good."